chef/chef-server/doc/pgsql-migration-deployment-plan.md

     1. role:monitoring-nagios
 1. clear test data from destination postgres database
 1. open up a command and control terminal for all the affected servers (below)
-    * verify that you are connected to all of the servers that you expect to be connected to

 Command Terminal Session: **Account**